tizianocolagrossi/magistrale-appunti/PND/README.md

 Proxy can be used to filter content (COntent-filtering Proxy).
 After user authentication HTTP proxy control the content that can may be relayed (virus malware, facebook...).

+## SSL bump
+It consists in using the requested host name to dynamically generate a server certificate and then impersonate the named server.
+Remember that we start the TLS handshake using an IP address and the hostname is sent in the HTTP request...

+but with the same webserver can host multiple websites.
+If HTTPS is used, the SSL/TLS connection requires a certificate to be sent by the server, but which certificate has to be sent?
+The hostname is within the HTTP traffic but it is encrypted. **SNI is the solution** Server Name Indication (SNI) is an extension to TLS by which a client indicates which hostname it is attempting to connect to at the start of the handshaking process. **It is in clear text**.
+This allows a server to present multiple certificates on the same IP address and TCP port number and hence allows multiple secure (HTTPS) websites (or any other service over TLS) to be served by the same IP address without requiring all those sites to use the same certificate.

+**SNI implications** An eavesdropper can see which site is being requested

 ## Reverse proxy
 - Forward proxy operates on behalf on the client;
 - Reverse proxy operates on behalf on the server;